swizzard/denver/README.md

 ## USAGE
 Put everything you want shared or default among all your environments in your normal `.env` file.
-Put your env-specific stuff in `.$ENV_NAME.env` files, e.g. `.dev.env`, `.staging.env`, etc. Run your app with `denver -e $ENV_NAME -c $APP`, e.g. `denver -e dev -c venv/bin/python flask run`. `denver` merges your environment variables together, over-writing "older" variables.
+Put your env-specific stuff in `.$ENV_NAME.env` files, e.g. `.dev.env`, `.staging.env`, etc. Run your app with `denver -e $ENV_NAME -c $APP`, e.g. `denver -e dev -c "venv/bin/python flask run"`. `denver` merges your environment variables together, over-writing "older" variables.
 By default (but see below), `.env` is treated as the "oldest" set of variables, so if you define e.g. `DATABASE_URL` in
 `.env` and in `.dev.env` and pass `-e dev`, the value from `.dev.env` will be used.

 Env file names are treated case-insentively, so `denver -e DEV` works the same as `-e dev`.